nvidia-kejones/notebook-analyzer/README.md

 A comprehensive tool for analyzing Jupyter notebooks to determine NVIDIA GPU requirements, runtime estimates, and compliance with NVIDIA notebook best practices.

+**Available as both CLI tool and web application with MCP (Model Context Protocol) support for AI assistant integration.**

 ## 🚀 Features

 ### GPU Requirements Analysis